stevengregori92/ObjectDetectionMonkey/README.md

 # ObjectDetectionMonkey
-Object Detection on Monkey Image Dataset
+Object Detection on Monkey Image Dataset with YOLOv8